-Benevento has many fascinating ancient food traditions, and this first is a great place to experience some of them …
+Benevento has many fascinating ancient food traditions, and this first establishment, of the four reviewed below, is a particularly good place to experience some of them …

 My Google map is here.